WHAT IS Temporary Protected Status (TPS)?

 - Ongoing armed conflict (such as civil war)

-- An environmental disaster (such as earthquake or hurricane), or an epidemic (such as Ebola outbreak)
+- An environmental disaster (such as an earthquake or a hurricane), or an epidemic (such as an Ebola outbreak)

 - Other extraordinary and temporary conditions that do not conflict with national interests